 The IC3 comes with a 40 lb flywheel, which is very respectable for the price range and plenty heavy to provide a smooth ride experience.
 It will take a little more energy to get it moving from the start with the heavier weight and take a bit more power to slow it down (but there’s the brake too).

 The resistance is adjustable by turning a dial and increasing or decreasing contact with a felt pad.
-Therefore, it allows you infinite resistance, but it isn’t relatively as smooth as magnetic.
+Therefore, it allows infinite resistance, but it isn’t as smooth as magnetic.
 Higher-end bikes usually use magnetic resistance because it is smoother, quieter, and virtually maintenance-free.

 The Schwinn IC3 does have a small fitness console, and it isn’t incredibly sophisticated, although it does offer something most in this price range don’t- wireless heart rate monitoring.
 However, the HR chest strap is (sold) separately.
 Otherwise, the monitor is pretty standard.
 It displays time, distance, calories, and RPM.